Aksh-Bansal-dev/Comrade/CONTRIBUTING.md

 ## License

-By contributing to DogeHouse, you agree that your contributions will be licensed under the [LICENSE file](LICENSE).
+By contributing to Comrade, you agree that your contributions will be licensed under the [LICENSE file](LICENSE).